 The Costco Auto Program offers members discounts on new and used cars, as well as parts and repair services.
 While I personally haven’t purchased a car from Costco, they have great reviews and reputation.

 7. Costco’s unbeatable return policy

 Costco members can feel pretty confident when they spend money at the warehouse giant because the retailer offers top-tier customer service in addition to top-tier gasoline.

 Part of that robust customer service is a customer-centric return policy that stands out like a rose amongst thorns in the current retail environment.
-The risk-free 100% satisfaction guarantee is something that Costco takes seriously.
-And the lack of a limited return timeframe makes this return policy even more generous…and rare.
+The risk-free 100% satisfaction guarantee is something that Costco takes very seriously.
+And the lack of a limited return timeframe makes this return policy even more generous… and rare!

 Members know that they can return items that they no longer want or need without any hassle.
-There are a few items that Costco has limited to a 90-day return window.
-You can check out Costco’s website for specifics on its return policy and the items that you won’t be able to return after that 90 days have passed.
+That being said, there are a few eligible purchases that Costco has limited to a 90-day return window.
+You can check out Costco’s website for specifics on its return policy and the Costco purchase that you won’t be able to return after that 90 days have passed.